sarahrosehassan/cauchy-list/README.md

 # CauchyList
+A CauchyList is a list with associated arithmetic operations.

-To use this program we can perform the operations on lists with the symbols "+" "-" and "*" on lists.
+To use this program we can perform the operations on lists with the symbols "+" "-" and "*."

 p represents the range of numbers in each list.